-From Sale Support to Senior Business Development roles, Precision has vast sales recruitment experience and a very high rate of success in placing top sales talent across the UK.
+From Sales Support to Senior Business Development roles, Precision have a very high rate of success in placing the top sales talent across the whole of the UK.

 WE PUT THE RIGHT PEOPLE, IN THE RIGHT SEATS, FOR THE RIGHT REASONS.